 New Hanover County Animal Control Services will shelter your pet at no cost.
 Noble Middle School is a Co-location Shelter where you can seek shelter with your pet.
 You and your pet will be housed in separate locations of the school.

 Pet owners may bring their pets with them to the shelter.
 However, pets are not allowed to stay in human shelters.
 Arrangements are made for Animal Protection or Animal Control to receive the pet and carry it to a pet shelter for the duration of your stay.

-Local emergency shelters for people will not accept pets, but when such shelters open the Pitt County Animal Response Team will open a shelter to board pets, either at the animal shelter or the neighboring Farmers Market on County Home Road.
-Call 902-1725 for more information.
+Local emergency shelters for people will not accept pets, but when such shelters open the Pitt County Animal Response Team will open a shelter to board pets.

 Three Red Cross shelters in Forsyth County have been designated as pet friendly shelters where pets and their owners may reside in the same building–but not the same room.
 These may not be open for each disaster; therefore, you should make arrangements for your pet(s) before disaster strikes.